allegro/blog/README.md

   * Your short bio in `_data/members.yml`.
 Your ID should match the template `firstname.lastname`.
 You will also use it in following steps.
   * A file called `authors/firstname.lastname/index.md`, with contents adapted from some other author’s file.
   * A file called `img/authors/firstname.lastname.jpg` which should be your picture in square format (face only).
 * Create the PR.
-Apart from the notifications github will send them, you can also let the editors know on Slack.
+Apart from the notifications GitHub will send them, you can also let the editors know on Slack.

 ## Front matter